Professor of Mathematics, Fordham University

 What Math?

 For more than two thousand years, mathematics has been a part of the human search for understanding.
 Mathematical discoveries have come both from the attempt to describe the natural world and from the desire to arrive at a form of inescapable truth from careful reasoning.
 These remain fruitful and important motivations for mathematical thinking, but in the last century mathematics has been successfully applied to many other aspects of the human world: voting trends in politics, the dating of ancient artifacts, the analysis of automobile traffic patterns, and long-term strategies for the sustainable harvest of deciduous forests, to mention a few.
 Today, mathematics as a mode of thought and expression is more valuable than ever before.
-Learning to think in mathematical terms is an essential part of becoming a liberally educated person.
+Learning to think in mathematical terms is an essential part of becoming a liberally educated person."An essential part of becoming a liberally educated person?"
+Sadly, many people in America, indeed, I would have to say very many people in America, would find that a difficult and puzzling concept.
+The majority of educated Americans do not think of Mathematics when they think of a liberal education.
+Mathematics as essential for science, yes, for business and accounting, sure, but for a liberal education?

 -- Kenyon College Math Department Web Page